Wendy Brown (chair), Pradeep Chhibber, Lawrence Cohen, George Hart

 Political Theory & Philosophy

 I completed my Ph.D. in 2013 with a dissertation titled For SubContinental Political Theory: On the Non-Brahmin Self-Respect Critique of Gandhian Self-Rule.
 I graduated Phi Beta Kappa from Oberlin College in 1999 with a double major in Philosophy and Law & Society and a minor in Religion.
 From 2000–2002, I lived, taught, and studied as a Shansi Fellow in Tamil Nadu, India.
 My Master’s essay (2004) discussed “the operation in the world of something like a comparative political theory,” while my first presentation, “The Ins and Outs of Political Theory: On Comparing Tamil and Greek Sources” (2005), and my first publication, “The Silence of the South and the Absence of Political Philosophy” (2005), were early efforts to imagine the relationship between Tamil in the world and the world in Tamil as political theory.
 My research was made possible through generous support, including multiple Foreign Language and Area Studies fellowships (2003–2006) that allowed me to study Tamil and Hindi-Urdu, an American Institute for Indian Studies fellowship (2006–2007) where I began translating materials associated with the Non-Brahmin Cuya-Mariyātai Iyakkam (Self-Respect Movement), and a Fulbright-Hays DDRA fellowship (2009) to conduct archival research in India for a project then titled “Periyar, Ambedkar, and Gandhi: A Study in Comparative Political Theory.”
-During the 2014–2015 academic year, I will be a Post-Doctoral Fellow at the Center for Cultural Analysis, Rutgers, The State University of New Jersey.
-I am currently the Associate Editor for South Asia at the bimonthly journal Asian Survey.
+From 2012-2014, I served as the Associate Editor for South Asia at the bimonthly journal Asian Survey.
+I am currently a Post-Doctoral Fellow at the Center for Cultural Analysis, Rutgers, The State University of New Jersey.

 “Self-Rule vs. Self-Respect: Gandhi, Non-Brahmins, and the Limits of Mariyātai in 1927,” Western Political Science Association Conference, Seattle, 17-19 April 2014.